This is another in my two-color philosophy series. This time I talk black-red.

 Whenever I explain this policy, the counter I get is how labeling cards that use an old mechanic would make it easier for established players to recognize what the card does.
 It also makes it easier to search for when you're building a deck around a mechanic.
 Our answer is that we're willing to put a slightly larger burden comprehension-wise on our more established players in an attempt to help newer players get into the game.
 I often talk about how Magic's barrier to entry is probably its biggest weakness as a game, so I find this concession important.
 Note that this isn't changing gameplay at all, just adjusting how easy it is for different players to understand what's going on.
 If we can lay complication on one side of the spectrum or the other, our answer is always going to be on the side of the more enfranchised player.
 Basically, we trust you all can handle it better.

 My time's up for today.
 I want to thank everyone who took the time to send in a question, and I'm sorry if I didn't get a chance to get to yours.
 As always, I'm eager to hear your thoughts on my answers or on the new set.
-You can email me or contact me through any of my social media accounts (Twitter, Tumble, and Instagram).
+You can email me or contact me through any of my social media accounts (Twitter, Tumblr, and Instagram).

 Join me next week when I finally get to talk about the design of Unsanctioned.